 Mueller accomplished those goals and a couple others during his two-year stint with Tacoma.
 Now, he sets new goals, retiring from playing the game professionally.
 Living in the southeast corner of King County he’s able to see that mountain every clear day, and on not clear ones he need merely look in a mirror.

 Taylor leaves the USL with a legacy as potent as any.
-An all-league team appearance, a league title, seven playoff appearances, a league record 74 shutouts for an outfield player (he wore 74 as his Tacoma number in honor of the Sounders’ birth year), 241 regular season appearances, 14 Open Cup appearances, 11 playoff appearances, and an immense 20,077 minutes of USL play.
+An all-league team appearance, a league title, seven playoff appearances, a league record 74 shutouts for an outfield player (he wore 74 as his Tacoma number in honor of the Sounders’ birth year), 241 regular season appearances, 14 Open Cup appearances, 11 playoff games, and an immense 20,077 minutes of USL play.

 Centerbacks rarely get the glory.
 Mueller didn’t really expect that.
 He deserves it, though.
 Learning a 3-man backline at the age of 32, the UW grad turned into a ball-carrying CB capable of line-breaking passes.